j81blog/GenCertForNS/README.md

 # GenCertForNS
-Generate an Let's Encrypt certificate you can user for your NetScaler.
+Generate an Let's Encrypt certificate what can be used on the NetScaler.

 Currently still Work In Progress...
 It's not yet finished.